pharpend/louse/README.md

 **Louse is unfinished.
 This document is for when it is finished.**

 louse is a very simple distributed bug-tracking system.
-It literally stores bug tracking information in a series of JSON files.
+It literally stores bug tracking information in a series of YAML files.

 louse is licensed under the
 [GNU General Public License, version 3](https://gnu.org/licenses/gpl).
 A